Fundraising overview

 Fundraising terminology

-Fund: Funds provide you with a mechanism for describing how a specific donation should be used at your organization.
-In our examples, we have an Unrestricted Annual Fund (no campaign association), two funds that are tied to the Operations campaign, one for the Endowment campaign, and one Restricted fund for the Big Capital Campaign.
+- Fund: Funds provide you with a mechanism for describing how a specific donation should be used at your organization.

 - Soft credit: A straight soft credit is useful for ensuring that every constituent responsible for a particular gift gets the proper attribution.
 For example, if a family foundation gives $10,000, it is common practice to attribute a soft credit to each constituent who is directly connected to that gift (in this case, the family members).